cedalion.dataclasses package

 ) List[str][source]

-Return labels contained in both LabledPointClouds.
+Return labels present in both this and other LabeledPoints arrays.

 apply_transform(transform: cdt.AffineTransform | np.ndarray)[source]